Updated: Jun 15

 Railroad Museum, Miami, FL:

-The railroad museum has over three miles of tracks that preserve railroad history.
+The railroad museum has over three miles of tracks of preserved railroad history.
 The Museum strives to teach history with interactive displays, artifacts, movies and railroad materials.
 It houses over 30 historic trains such as the "Silver Crescent" which was the Western Pacific's most prized railroad car.
 Here you will also find engines such as Florida East Coast "113."

 Sunken Gardens, St. Petersburg, FL:

 This tropical paradise is St. Petersburg's oldest living museum; a century-old attraction featuring thousands of plants, butterflies & wildlife shows.
 The Sunken Gardens is a botanical paradise with more than 50,000 tropical plants and flowers.
-Matthew and I have been several times - it’s a great place to relax around nature and it makes for a great place for photography.
 You can see the resident birds there are well as some exotics and even get them to talk back to you.
 The flamingos are adorable too of course and the gardens also have a beautiful koi pond on site.
-You can usually find a good deal on groupon so I would recommend looking on there before going to purchase tickets at the gardens.
+This is a photographer and nature lovers dream!